 Before loading your car, it’s essential to inspect your trailer thoroughly.

 Check for any damage, ensure the tires are in good condition, and verify that the lights and brakes are functioning correctly.
+A well-maintained trailer is key to a safe loading process.

 Gathering Necessary Equipment